mubaraqwahab/learn-compilers/exercises/README.md

 # Exercises

-Attempts to the exercises in the textbook.
-Directory `3_9_1` contains attempts to Exercise 3.9.1, and so on.
+My attempts at the exercises in the textbook.

+Directory `3_9_1` contains attempts at Exercise 3.9.1, and so on.
 (The reason for underscores instead of fullstops is to avoid path issues.)

-Run JavaScript exercises with `node path/to/js/file`, and C/C++ exercises with `make`
+Run TypeScript files with `npx ts-node path/to/ts/file`.
+Better yet, use Vitest to run tests: `npm test path/to/test/file`.